Building bridges. Nurturing relationships. Fostering commitment.

 Yellowstone Country River Guardian Fly Fishing School:

-The Youth Wilderness Leadership Program provides a platform for high school students throughout Yellowstone Country to uncover their potential as conservation leaders within their respective communities.
-Program participants will gather in the Gardiner area for a multi-day wilderness retreat.
-The retreat will bring together students from a diverse spectrum of Yellowstone Country communities and will facilitate discussion to bridge the gaps between the rural and urban areas of this unique landscape.
-With Yellowstone National Park as the backdrop, the workshop will nurture students’ understanding of regional conservation issues and provide leadership skills that will further their ability to create lasting change throughout Yellowstone Country.
-The workshop will include presentations from leaders in the conservation field; classroom discussions focusing on wilderness, conservation and environmental issues; group work related to leadership development skills and team building; and other outdoor activities throughout Yellowstone National Park and the Gallatin National Forest.
+The Yellowstone Leadership Challenge provides a platform for high school students throughout Yellowstone Country to uncover their potential as conservation leaders within their respective communities.
+Program participants gather in the Gardiner area for an intensive multi-day wilderness retreat.
+The retreat brings together students from a diverse spectrum of Yellowstone Country communities and facilitates discussion to bridge the gaps between the rural and urban areas of this unique landscape.
+With Yellowstone National Park as the backdrop, the workshop nurtures students' understanding of regional conservation issues and provides leadership skills that will further their ability to create lasting change as advocates throughout Yellowstone Country.
+The workshop includes presentations from leaders in the conservation field; classroom discussions focusing on wilderness, conservation and environmental issues; group work related to leadership development skills and team building; and other outdoor activities throughout Yellowstone National Park and the Gallatin National Forest.
 Over time we hope to bring this program to a number of different communities throughout the Yellowstone region.

 Download application form >